|3D2N Jungle Survival Intro||Merekek Campsite||RM 790.00||RM 760.00|

 - Extra thick socks

-- A good torch light
+- A good torch light or head lamp

 - Toiletries, towel and other items of personal use.